PRTG Manual: Welcome to PRTG

 Why Network Monitoring is Important

 Today, nearly every business relies on a computer and network infrastructure for internet, internal management, telephone, and email.
-A complex set of servers and network equipment is required to ensure that business data flows seamlessly between employees, offices, and customers.
+A complex set of servers and network equipment is required to make sure that business data flows seamlessly between employees, offices, and customers.
 The economic success of an organization is tightly connected to a hitch-free flow of data.

 That is why your computer network has to work successfully: reliability, speed, and efficiency are crucial.
 But, like all other technical objects, network devices fail from time to time and can potentially cause trouble and loss of sales, no matter what migration efforts have been made up front.